JhoseptSG/Simpson_recognition/README.md

 By implementing these preprocessing techniques, we aim to establish a standardized and augmented dataset that optimally supports the training and evaluation of the convolutional neural network.

+## Deep Learning Model

+The Convolutional Neural Network (CNN) has been implemented with multiple convolutional blocks.
+These blocks feature Conv2D layers with ReLU activation, coupled with MaxPooling for downsampling and Dropout for regularization and avoid overfitting.
+Concluding the architecture, the output layer, which utilizes softmax activation for multi-class classification.

+I use loss function: Categorical Crossentropy  is commonly used for multi-class classification problems , optimizer Adam a popular optimization algorithm that adapts the learning rates for each parameter individually.